YAMATO50/Wordfind/README.md

 The list of words is space separated.

 All commands can be run with -v option to get a detailed output.

+## License

+The programm is licensed under the GLPv3.

+The wordlist used to generate the Database originates from [davidak/wortliste](https://github.com/davidak/wortliste).